 - Permit Cost Based on Days Commuting table

 Where do you need to park?

 An 'A' permit is also valid in 'C' and 'Z' parking zones.
 'C' permits are also valid in 'Z' parking zones when shared signage is present.
-'Z' permits are valid in Searsville Lot (L-22), Level 4 of the Stock Farm Garage, and Hoover Pavilion Garage near the medical center.
+'Z' permits are valid in Hoover Pavilion Garage and on the top level of the Stock Farm Garage.

 - 'A' spaces

 - 'A' permits cost more, but are closest to buildings and generally offer greater availability throughout campus.

 - They also allow you to park in 'C' and 'Z' spaces.